 When you sell food to your customers, you are responsible for collecting sales taxes.
 You do not pay taxes on the purchase of food because you will be collecting taxes on the final product that leaves your service window.
 It is your responsibility to correctly calculate the amount of sales taxes due by your customers.
 You must register your food truck with your state and make payments of sales taxes at least quarterly.
 If you do not make the required sales tax payments to your state, your food truck business is likely to be charged a hefty penalty based on the estimated unpaid taxes.

 Sales Tax Rules of Thumb for Food Truck Vendors:

 - Know your state tax laws.
 Many states have state and local sales tax rates.
 This means that the going sales tax rate can change depending on what city your sales come from.

 - Never over collect.
 A common question we hear is, “in states with variable local taxes, can I just pick an average tax rate?”
 The simple answer is No!
 First, consumers don’t like this and second, collecting at a higher rate is huge mistake.
 If you find that you did over collect, you will need to remit that amount to the state as an over collection, or refund the overage to the consumer.

 - Stay Up To Date.
 Once you’ve successfully registered for a license to collect and pay sales taxes, you’ll start getting correspondence from the state.
-It is a good idea to read through the notices that they send to you since they will alert you of any changes in your account, rate updates, etc.
+It is always a good idea to read through the notices that they send you.
+These notices will alert you of any changes in your account, rate updates, etc.

-We hope this article has helped you better understand food truck sales tax of the food you sell from your truck.
+We hope this article has helped you better understand food truck sales tax.
+Vendors need to know how to tax the food you sell from your truck.
 To get a better understanding we always suggest speaking with an accountant familiar with the food service industry.